Donor Profile

 • Social-ecological transformation of the economy;

-• Adaptation to climate change; and
+• Adaptation to climate change and loss and damage; and

 • Climate-friendly cities.